 Jenna has been practising family law since her Call to the Bar in 2014, focusing on custody and access, child relocation, property division, child support, spousal support and equitable relief.
 She also works with clients on domestic contracts, mediations and family arbitrations.

-Jenna’s commitment to family law stems from her desire to engage and help clients with issues that are increasingly affecting families across Canada.
+Jenna’s commitment to family law stems from her desire to engage and help clients with issues that are increasingly affecting families.
 With a thorough understanding of the complex issues facing separating spouses, Jenna adopts a strategic and practical approach to resolving her clients’ disputes, both inside and outside of court.

 - >Call to Ontario Bar (2014)

 - >Masters of Arts, McGill University (2010)

 - >Bachelor of Arts (Hons.), McGill University (2007)

 Professional Activities and Organizations